yenanjing/mmEgo/README.md

 ## Introduction：

 This repository holds the codebase, dataset and models for the paper:

-**Egocentric Human Pose Estimation using Head-mounted mmWave Radar**
+**Egocentric Human Pose Estimation using Head-mounted mmWave Radar**.

 ## Visualization：